-The FM24C16 is a 16-kilobit nonvolatile memory employing an advanced ferroelectric process.
-A ferroelectric random access memory, or FRAM, is nonvolatile but operates in other respects as a RAM.
+The FM24C64 is a 64-kilobit nonvolatile memory employing an advanced ferroelectric process.
+A ferroelectric random access memory or FRAM is nonvolatile but operates in other respects as a RAM.
 It provides reliable data retention for 10 years while eliminating the complexities, overhead, and system level reliability problems caused by EEPROM and other nonvolatile memories.

-Unlike serial EEPROMs, the FM24C16 performs write operations at bus speed.
+The FM24C64 performs write operations at bus speed.
 No write delays are incurred.
 Data is written to the memory array mere hundreds of nanoseconds after it has been successfully transferred to the device.
 The next bus cycle may commence immediately.
-In addition the product offers substantial write endurance compared with other nonvolatile memories.
-The FM24C16 is capable of supporting up to 1E10 read/write cycles -- far more than most systems will require from a serial memory.
+In addition, the product offers substantial write endurance compared with other nonvolatile memories.
+The FM24C64 is capable of supporting up to 1E10-read/write cycles -- far more than most systems will require from a serial memory.

-These capabilities make the FM24C16 ideal for nonvolatile memory applications requiring frequent or rapid writes.
+These capabilities make the FM24C64 ideal for nonvolatile memory applications requiring frequent or rapid writes.
 Examples range from data collection where the number of write cycles may be critical, to demanding industrial controls where the long write time of EEPROM can cause data loss.
 The combination of features allows more frequent data writing with less overhead for the system.

-The FM24C16 provides substantial benefits to users of serial EEPROM, yet these benefits are available in a hardware drop-in replacement.
-The FM24C16 is provided in industry standard 8-pin packages using a familiar two-wire protocol.
-They are guaranteed over an industrial temperature range of -40° C to $+85^{\circ}$ C.
+The FM24C64 provides substantial benefits to users of serial EEPROM, yet these benefits are available in a hardware drop-in replacement.
+The FM24C64 is provided in industry standard 8-pin packages using a familiar two-wire protocol.
+They are guaranteed over an industrial temperature range of $-40^{\circ}$ C to $+85^{\circ}$ C.

 This data sheet contains design specifications for product development.
-These specifications may change in any manner without notice This data sheet applies to product shipped from Ramtron after 1-September 1998.
+These specifications may change in any manner without notice